A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Proof of Lemma

 \mycase{3} \emph{Both $P$ and $N$ are equality comparisons.} Swap the comparisons in $P$ and $N$.
 The increase in cost is $\sw P - \sw N$.
 Since $T$ is optimal, this is non-negative, so $\sw P \ge \sw N$.

 \mycase{4} \emph{Node $P$ is an equality comparison and $N$ is an inequality comparison.} Let $\mu_1$ be the weight of $P$'s left-subtree $T_1$ (consisting of a leaf for the equality-test key of $P$).
 Let $T_2$ and $T_3$ of weight $\mu_2$ and $\mu_3$, respectively, be the subtrees hanging off $N$.
-Rotate $N$ upward, moving the equality-test node $P$ just above the appropriate child of $N$.
+Move the equality-test node $P$ down just above the appropriate child of $N$.
 Then exactly one of $T_2$ and $T_3$ moves up while $T_1$ moves down.
 The increase in cost is either $\mu_1 - \mu_2$ or $\mu_1 - \mu_3$.
 Since $T$ is optimal, the increase is non-negative, so $\mu_1 \ge \min\{\mu_2,\mu_3\}$.
 That is, $\sw P \ge \sw N$. \end{proof}

 Next is the proof of Lemma~\ref{lemma: root MLK}.
 The proof is essentially the same as Anderson \etals proof of~\cite[Corollary 3]{Anderson2002}, which is for successful-queries instances but extends directly to our setting.